meettyj/Tobacco-on-Twitter/reddit/subreddit_count.md

-I randomly choose two month (January 2018, and June 2018) to analyze the distribution of ecig keywords results in different subreddits.
+Here are some collection results using **Ban-related keywords**, **Tax-related keywords**, and**Ecig keywords** in Reddit.

 ## Conclusion
 - The reddits collection can be devided into 2 parts:
-  - search the same keywords without specifying subreddit.
+  - search the same keywords (as using in Twitter) without specifying subreddit.
   - crawl all submissions under specific subreddit.
+- Some of the Ban-related keywords is helpful.
+- Tax-related keywords is not that practicable.

 # 1. Ban-related keywords (Flavor)
 ## Proposal (2017.06)